1452 (10th March)

 A son, John, Prince of Girona, was born to Ferdinand and Germaine de Foix.
 He died soon after his birth.

 1509 (14th May)

 Battle of Agnadello

 Venice was defeated by a French force under the League of Cambrai.

 After their victory against the Venetians, the French had advanced through Italy.
 The Pope now called for a Holy League against France and Ferdinand joined.

 Treaty of Westminster

-This was a treaty of mutual aid between Ferdinand and Henry VIII of England.
+This was a treaty of mutual aid between Ferdinand of Aragon and Henry VIII of England.
 Henry wanted Ferdinand’s support for an invasion of France and Ferdinand wanted support to take the throne of Navarre.

 1516 (23rd January)